 A banana plant has purple buds that sprout white flowers and broad leaves.
 Some banana plants produce fruits, while others don’t.
 You have to choose the right plant for your house and pets.

 These plants grow taller, so you might consider a dwarf type.
+Refer to our guide on how to grow bananas for a complete rundown on its growing needs.

 Non-Toxic Indoor Plants For Pets Summary